-- The Hull Identification Number (HIN) is located on the starboard side of the transom. - Record the HIN (and the engine serial numbers) in the space provided above. - Include the HIN with any correspondence or orders.
+- The Hull Identification Number (HIN) is located on the starboard hullside just forward of the transom. - Record the HIN (and the engine serial numbers) in the space provided above. - Include the HIN with any correspondence or orders.

-© 2005 Bayliner Technical Publications.
+© 2006 Bayliner Technical Publications.
 All rights reserved.

-No part of this publication may be reproduced, stored in any retrieval system, or transmitted in any form by any means, electronic, mechanical, photocopying, recording or otherwise, without prior written permission of Bayliner.
+No part of this publication may be reproduced, stored in any retrieval system, or transmitted in any form by any means, electronic, mechanical, photocopying, recording or otherwise, without prior written permission of the author, James A. Miller.
 Printed in the United States of America.